The Regularised Inertial Dean-Kawasaki equation: discontinuous Galerkin approximation and modelling for low-density regime: Introduction

-Interest in simulating DK equations has grown substantially during the last five years, with applications ranging from thermal advection \cite{lutsko2012dynamical} to modelling of thin liquid films \cite{duran2019instability}.
-The numerical efforts have so far mostly been targeted at the original over-damped \eqref{dk} model.
-In \cite{cornalba2021dean}, the authors approximate the fluctuation density of $N$ independent particles to arbitrary precision in $N^{-1}$ using covariance-preserving finite-element and finite-difference schemes for \eqref{dk}.
-In \cite{bavnas2020numerical}, the convergence analysis of a finite element approximation to a weak formulation for a regularised \eqref{dk} equation (with the square root replaced by a Lipschitz function) is provided.
-In \cite{helfmann2021interacting, kim2017stochastic}, finite-element discretisations of DK models are provided and analysed in the context of reaction-diffusion systems (or agent-based models).
-Finite-volume schemes for stochastic gradient flow equations are analysed in \cite{russo2021finite} (with hybrid space discretisation of the deterministic and the stochastic DK dynamics taking advantage of both central and upwind schemes, and positivity-preserving schemes based on Brownian bridge techniques) and in \cite{donev2010accuracy} (with development of a specialised third-order Runge–Kutta scheme that minimises the temporal integration error in the discrete structure factor at long wavelengths for the one-dimensional linearised Landau–Lifshitz Navier–Stokes equations).
-Finally, in \cite{li2018find}, full reconstruction of dissipative operators in gradient flow equations is achieved from the underlying particle fluctuations via an infinite-dimensional fluctuation-dissipation relation (assuming local equilibrium with Gaussian fluctuations).
+As for numerical discretisations of \eqref{dk}, we mention structure-preserving finite-element and finite-difference schemes for approximating the fluctuation density of $N$ particles to arbitrary precision in $N^{-1}$ (\cite{cornalba2021dean} for independent Brownian motions, \cite{cornalba2023density} for weakly interacting particles), convergence analysis of a finite element approximation to a weak formulation for a regularised \eqref{dk} equation \cite{bavnas2020numerical}, full reconstruction of dissipative operators in gradient flow equations \cite{li2019harnessing}, finite-volume schemes for stochastic gradient flow equations with hybrid space discretisation of the deterministic and the stochastic DK dynamics taking advantage of both central and upwind schemes, and positivity-preserving schemes based on Brownian bridge techniques \cite{russo2021finite}, and finite-volume schemes for stochastic gradient flow equations with applications to Landau–Lifshitz Navier–Stokes equations \cite{donev2010accuracy}. \begin{remark} Recently, we have seen several authors turn to Discontinuous Galerkin methods as a way to numerically simulate stochastic PDE models, including conservation laws (see, e.g., the review paper \cite{li2020discontinuous}). \end{remark}